jjanczynska/bayside-bistro/README.md

  * The default code for border and margin were taken from **Love Running** page tutorial.
   * The default code in the body element for max-with, margin and padding was provided by my mentor to show me how it makes website more responsive.
   * Idea for implementation of *input* forms and *submit* buttons was taken from *Coders Coffeehouse* walkthrough project from **Code Institute**.
-  * The footer navigation bar sections of the code and idea came from *Love Running* page tutorial.
+  * The footer navigation bar idea came from *Love Running* page tutorial.
   * Throught the project I was relying on Stack Overflow, Google and book by Mike McGrath- "HTML, CSS & JavaScript in easy steps" to help me solve the problems that I have encountered.

 ### Media